mzdv/bmk-over-tcp/README.md

 Every response from the server is given after a two second lag.
 This is a commonly requested feature by code reviewers (aka my friends; they didn't want to submit a pull request).

+The termination character for every request is the `~` (tilde) sign.
+Just add it as the last character of your request.

 The protocol syntax is as follows:
 ----------------------------------